 - 2.6.6 The minimum wall thickness of steel dished ends shall not be less than 5 mm.
-For ends manufactured from non-ferrous alloys and stainless steels, the minimum wall thickness may be reduced on agreement with the Register. - 2.6.7 Where the results of a calculation made according to 2.9.2 call for the reinforcement of openings in dished ends, the reinforcement shall be made in compliance with the requirements of 2.9.3.
+For ends manufactured from non-ferrous alloys and stainless steels, the minimum wall thickness may be reduced. - 2.6.7 Where the results of a calculation made according to 2.9.2 call for the reinforcement of openings in dished ends, the reinforcement shall be made in compliance with the requirements of 2.9.3.